tamarin-prover/tamarin-prover/src/009_advanced-features.md

 This is particularly useful when reasoning about action facts that must always be preceded in traces by some other action facts.
-For example, induction can help to prove that some later protocol step is always preceded by the initialisation step of the corresponding protocol role, with similar parameters.
+For example, induction can help to prove that some later protocol step is always preceded by the initialization step of the corresponding protocol role, with similar parameters.

 Integrated Preprocessor {#sec:integrated-preprocessor}